anic17/Batch-Antivirus/README.md

 ## Is Batch Antivirus good enough to use as a regular antivirus?

-Sadly, the answer is no. Batch Antivirus contains a small database (190k hashes).
-Although it may seem like it's a lot, it's not that much actually.
+Sadly, the answer is no. Batch Antivirus contains a small database (192k hashes).
+Although it may seem like it's a lot, the fact that new malware is appearing makes it very difficult to be up-to-date with the latest definitions.
-It can do a great job monitoring files, but if you really want a safe system you need to use another antivirus solution.
+Batch Antivirus can do a great job monitoring files, but if you really want a safe system you need to use another antivirus solution.
 Think of Batch Antivirus as an extra protection layer.

 ## Does Batch Antivirus needs to be installed?

 No, Batch Antivirus can be used portably.
 Real time protection relies on folder changing and not on kernel drivers.
-Although it's not needed, it is recommended to run real-time protection (`RealTimeProtection.bat`) and drive scanner (`BAV.bat`) as an administrator to scan system files.
+Although it's not needed, it is recommended to run real-time protection (`RealTimeProtection.bat`) and drive scanner (`BAV.bat`) with administrator privileges to scan system files.

 If you're willing to have a better security, consider adding Batch Antivirus as an autorun with [`BAVAutorun.bat`](https://github.com/anic17/Batch-Antivirus/blob/master/BAVAutorun.bat) and selection option 3 (shell).
+Setting Batch Antivirus as your shell will run the protection before any other startup program.

 ## Why is scanning so slow?

-Scanning is slow because it launches a different process for every file.
-It has been optimized when scanning folders in real-time protection.
+Drive scanning is slow because of the slow nature of batch of launchng new processes.
+Nonetheless, it has been optimized when scanning folders in real-time protection.

 ## Does web protection register websites I visit?

 No, Batch Antivirus doesn't collect **any** data.
 Privacy is always important.
-Batch Antivirus uses the command `netstat -no` to get active connections to the PC.
-Then it compares to the file `VirusDataBaseIP.bav` and if the IP is found, it's a malicious website.
+Batch Antivirus uses the command `netstat -no` to get the active TCP connections to the PC.
+Then they're searched on `VirusDataBaseHash.bav` database to check if it's a malicious website.
 Nothing else.

 ## I accidentally found some malware, where can I send you the SHA256 hash?